Caleb Joseph

 Caleb Martin Joseph (born June 18, 1986) is an American former professional baseball catcher.
-He previously played in Major League Baseball for the Baltimore Orioles, Arizona Diamondbacks, and Toronto Blue Jays.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Arizona Diamondbacks, and Toronto Blue Jays from 2014 to 2020.
+His brother, Corban, also played in MLB.

 Career

 High school and college

 Joseph attended Franklin High School in Franklin, Tennessee, where he played for the high school baseball team.
 He attended Lipscomb University, choosing to play college baseball for the Lipscomb Bisons in the Atlantic Sun Conference, due to the promise of more playing time than he was offered by Vanderbilt University and the University of Arkansas, where he was also recruited.
 In 2007, he played collegiate summer baseball with the Falmouth Commodores and Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 In his junior year, Joseph led the Bisons with a .342 batting average, 17 home runs, and a .615 slugging percentage.
 He was named to the All-Conference team and was named the Most Valuable Player of the conference tournament.